codeforamerica/three/README.md

 This is still a work in progress, but you can `git clone` this repo and run `python setup.py install` to check out the current progress.

+The wrapper is also available through PyPi -- but installing through `pip` is currently **not advised** until it is in a production-ready state.

+    pip install three

 Settings
 --------